Brodie Lee: Intercontinental Champion (2014–2015)

 Beginning on September 29, vignettes were shown of Harper and Rowan being "set free" by Wyatt, marking the dissolution of The Wyatt Family and the transition of its members into singles competition.
 After a further series of video vignettes aimed at Dolph Ziggler, Harper made his return to television during the closing moments of the November 10 episode of Raw, throwing an unconscious Ziggler at Triple H and Stephanie McMahon's feet and expressing his desire to join their team at Survivor Series on November 23.
 The following week on Raw, Harper officially joined Team Authority.
 Immediately after, Harper was awarded an impromptu match for the Intercontinental Championship against Dolph Ziggler, which, after interference from Seth Rollins, Harper won to capture his first main roster title.
-At Survivor Series, Team Authority lost the match, which Harper was eliminated by Ziggler.
+At Survivor Series, Team Authority lost the match, in which Harper was eliminated by Ziggler.
 As punishment for his affiliation with The Authority, Harper was forced to defend the Intercontinental Championship against Dean Ambrose on the November 24 episode of Raw and successfully retained the title after getting himself disqualified.
 Harper lost the title back to Ziggler in a ladder match at TLC: Tables, Ladders & Chairs on December 14, ending his reign at 27 days, and failed to regain the title in a rematch on the December 22 episode of Raw.

 On January 25, 2015, Harper entered the Royal Rumble match at number 4, and was eliminated by Bray Wyatt.
 Beginning in early March, Harper was involved into a storyline where he was one of many wrestlers stealing Bad News Barrett's Intercontinental Championship belt from Barrett and each other.
 This led to a seven-man ladder match for the title on March 29 at WrestleMania 31, which was won by Daniel Bryan.
 The match led to a new feud between Harper and Dean Ambrose (who was also a participant in the ladder match at WrestleMania), with Harper losing a Chicago Street Fight between the pair at Extreme Rules on April 26.
 On the April 27 episode of Raw, Harper took part in the 2015 King of the Ring tournament, but was eliminated by Neville in the first round.